kenjithedev/stakewise/client/README.md

-# tEVMOS Delegator Application
+# DEV Delegator Application

 ## Introduction

-This React application is designed to provide an easy-to-use interface for delegating tokens on the EVMOS Testnet.
-It offers a high degree of flexibility and control to users, allowing them to balance their delegations across multiple validators according to their preferences.
+This React application is designed to provide an easy-to-use interface for delegating tokens on the Moonbeam Alpha Testnet.
+It offers a high degree of flexibility and control to users, allowing them to balance their delegations across multiple collators according to their preferences.

 ## How the App Works

 This application allows users to:

-1. **Delegate tokens:** Users can delegate a specified amount of tEVMOS tokens across multiple validators.
+1. **Delegate tokens:** Users can delegate a specified amount of DEV tokens across multiple collators.
-2. **Select validators:** Users can choose validators to delegate their tokens to.
+2. **Select collators:** Users can choose collators to delegate their tokens to.
 This selection can be done manually or based on certain criteria such as their commission rates, their token amount, or their jail status.
-3. **Fetch and display data:** The application fetches and displays relevant data about validators and the user's delegations.
+3. **Fetch and display data:** The application fetches and displays relevant data about collators and the user's delegations.
 This includes details about each validator (like their moniker, tokens, and commission rate), as well as the amount of tokens that the user has delegated to each validator.

-The interface is clean and straightforward, with interactive elements like checkboxes for selecting validators and switch buttons for applying filters.
+The interface is clean and straightforward, with interactive elements like checkboxes for selecting collators and switch buttons for applying filters.

 ## Core Functionality

-### Setting Delegation Amount and Number of Validators
+### Setting Delegation Amount and Number of collators

-Users can set the amount of tokens they want to delegate and specify the number of validators they want to delegate to.
+Users can set the amount of tokens they want to delegate and specify the number of collators they want to delegate to.
 There's also a "MAX" button that sets the input to the maximum available amount.

-### Delegating to Validators
+### Delegating to collators

-The validators can be selected based on certain groups: 'top', 'median', 'bottom', and 'random'.
+The collators can be selected based on certain groups: 'top', 'median', 'bottom', and 'random'.
 Users can also choose to delegate tokens within a specific percentile range.

 ### Sorting and Filtering

-Users can sort validators based on their commission rates or their token amounts.
-Additionally, they can choose to filter out jailed validators.
+Users can sort collators based on their commission rates or their token amounts.
+Additionally, they can choose to filter out jailed collators.

 ### Displaying Validator Data

-The application displays a list of all validators and a list of validators that the user has delegated to.
+The application displays a list of all collators and a list of collators that the user has delegated to.
 Both lists provide details about each validator and the amount of tokens the user has delegated to them.

 ### Staking Tokens